-That followed last week's vote by the U.N.
-Security Council demanding Syria cooperate with the U.N. investigation or face "further action."
+On Monday, the U.N.
+Security Council voted unanimously in favor of a resolution demanding Syria cooperate with the U.N. investigation or face "further action."

 The head of the U.N. investigation, German prosecutor Detlev Mehlis, had welcomed a separate investigation by Syria when he presented the report to the Security Council last month.

-Syrian Attorney General Ghada Mourad told Syrian Arab News Agency (SANA) that the investigating committee met Thursday afternoon, and will interview all Syrians named in the Mehlis report, as well as review the minutes of the United Nations' interviews.
+Syrian Attorney General Ghada Mourad told Syrian Arab News Agency (SANA) that the investigating committee met Thursday afternoon, and would interview all Syrians named in the Mehlis report, as well as review the minutes of the U.N. interviews.

-Mourad said the committee will coordinate with the international investigating committee, as well as Lebanese judicial authorities, and she urged anyone with any information on Hariri's assassination to contact the committee.
+Mourad said the committee would coordinate with the international investigating committee, as well as Lebanese judicial authorities, and she urged anyone with any information on Hariri's assassination to contact the committee.

 Hariri, a veteran Lebanese politician who had become a critic of Syria's military occupation of Lebanon, was killed along with 20 other people by a powerful car bomb on February 14.

-His assassination triggered massive protests that eventually led to Syria's withdrawal from Lebanon.
+His assassination triggered massive protests that led to Syria's withdrawal from Lebanon.